 Truffles have a very short shelf life and should be devoured asap to enjoy them at their peak.
 Truffles will keep for 7-10 days if stored carefully, however, the heightened aroma and flavour will usually halve in 5 or so days.

-48 hours ago my truffles were still in the rich black soil in Manjimup’s Karri forest.
-Then Charlie, one of Australian Truffle Traders trained truffle hunters unearthed them.
+From Manjimup to my place in 48 hours.
+Two days ago my truffles were still in the Manjimup’s Karri forest’s deep rich soil.
+Then, Charlie, one of the Australian Truffle Traders’ expertly-trained truffle hunters unearthed them.

 The anticipation is killing me as I rip the Aussie Post plastic with my bare hands.
 After opening the cooler and quickly despatching the ice packs I find the mason jar filled with 2 large nuggets of black gold.
 There’s also a card with Charlie’s bio.
 He’s a very good boy.